 - Do have a native speaker check your work before it goes to the editor.
 Of course, an editor can also do this job, but I find that having a first reader you trust and who knows you well, is invaluable and saves a lot of misunderstandings between you and your editor.
 (It also saves time which means the editing will cost you less).
 I am lucky in that my long-suffering Englishman (and husband) still has the time and enthusiasm to read everything I write.
 He checks the language for any ‘Finnishisms’, but is also excellent at spotting mistakes in the plot and the characters.
 Even if we sometimes disagree, it is incredibly useful to have him as the first hurdle which the new book has to jump over.

 - Try not to let your inner critic in the use of the non-native language stop your flow.
 Remember that the first draft, whether you are a native speaker or not, is just that – a draft.
 Everyone has their work corrected, so write freely!
 It is the meaning of the words as well as the language that is important.
 And only you can write that book!

 I hope you’ve enjoyed this post.
-If you’d like to sign up to my Readers’ Group and receive a free book, THE FINNISH GIRL as well as bonus chapters from THE ENGLISHMAN series, sign up here.
+If you’d like to sign up for my Readers’ Group and receive a free book, THE YOUNG HEART as well as bonus chapters from THE NORDIC HEART ROMANCE series, sign up here.